On two-sided skew braces: Weakly trivial skew braces

-Conversely, start from a triple $(G,H,\rho)$ and let $A\subseteq \Triv(G)\times \opTriv(H)$ be its associated pullback.
-In order to prove that the triple associated to $A$ is isomorphic to $(G,H,\rho)$, it suffices to show that $\ker\pi_{\Triv(G)}=A^2$ and $\ker \pi_{\opTriv(H)}=A^2_\op$.
-We prove the first equality, the second one follows in a similar way.
-From the proof of \cref{lem: A fits in pullback diagram} we know that $A^2=\{0\}\times \opTriv(H)/\opTriv(H)^2$.
-As the $*$-operation in $\opTriv(H)$ is basically the commutator operation in $H$, we find $A^2=\{0\}\times [H,H]$, but by construction this is also $\ker \pi_{\Triv(G)}$. \end{proof} When one looks at small weakly trivial skew braces, using for example the GAP-package \cite{YangBaxter0.7.0}, they all seem to have an isomorphic additive and multiplicative group.
-The following example shows that this is not always the case. \begin{example} Consider the semidirect product Its derived subgroup is the subgroup generated by $a$, hence $\Ab(G)\cong C_4$ is generated by the equivalence class of $b$.
+The kernel of the first vertical map is clearly $A\cap (\{0\}\times H)=\{0\}\times [H,H]$.
+Also, $A^2$ is generated by the elements $(g_1,h_1)*(g_2,h_2)=(h_2^{-1}h_1h_2h_1^{-1})$ for $(g_1,h_1),(g_2,h_2)\in A$.
+As every element of $H$ can appear as the second coordinate of an element of $A$, the equality $A\cap (\{0\}\times H)=A^2$ follows.
+Similarly it follows that the kernel of $\pi_H$ is equal to $A^2_\op$.
+The kernel of the second vertical map must be the commutator subgroup of $(A/A^2,\circ)$, which is $(A/A^2)_\op^2$, and similar for the third vertical map. \end{proof} When one looks at small weakly trivial skew braces, using for example the GAP-package \cite{YBGAP}, they all seem to have an isomorphic additive and multiplicative group.
+The following example shows that this is not always the case. \begin{example} Consider the group Its derived subgroup is the subgroup generated by $a$, hence $\Ab(G)\cong C_4$ is generated by the equivalence class of $b$.
 Let $A$ be the weakly trivial skew brace associated to the triple $(G,G,\id)$.
 It is easily seen that